Castle Peak Road

-Castle Peak Road is the longest road in Hong Kong.
-Completed in 1920, it runs in the approximate shape of an arc of a semi-circle.
-It runs West from Tai Po Road in Sham Shui Po, New Kowloon, to Tuen Mun, then north to Yuen Long then east to Sheung Shui, in the very north of the New Territories.
-It is divided into 22 sections.
-It serves south, west and north New Territories, being one of the most distant roads in early Hong Kong.
+Castle Peak Road (Chinese: 青山公路) is the longest road in Hong Kong.
+Completed in 1920, it has the approximate shape of an arc of a semi-circle.
+It runs west from Tai Po Road in Sham Shui Po, New Kowloon, to Tuen Mun, then north to Yuen Long and east to Sheung Shui, in the very north of the New Territories; it is divided into 22 sections.

 Name

-The road was named after Castle Peak, a peak in the western New Territories.
-The area to the east of the peak was hence named Castle Peak.
-Later at the dawn of the development of new town, the area was renamed to its old name, Tuen Mun.
+The road was named after Castle Peak, a mountain in the western New Territories; the area to the east of the peak was hence named Castle Peak and later given its old name of Tuen Mun.